lanastasov/hint/hint.md

 - Never spend so much time on your studies that you neglect your social skills.

 - Never mispend your time.
 Always ask yourself if what you are doing right now is actually worthwhile investment.

+- Don't sweat the stuff you don't understand immediately.
+Keep moving!